fxadilima/memanah-rajawali/README.md

 Please note though, this is not the best server in the world, obviously.

+To use Node Webkit, you must [download an appropriate version for your OS](https://nwjs.io/downloads/), then place the entire contents of this repository into the same folder.

 ## Downloading

 The entire book can be downloaded by clicking the download button, and choose to download the ZIP.